CentOSDebianLinuxTutorialsUbuntu

 sudo certbot renew --dry-run

-If above test succeeds then create a cron job that will run this script for configured intervals.
+If the above test succeeds then create a cron job that will run this script for configured intervals.

-Step 2.
+Step 3.
 Certbot Auto-Renew Cron Job.

 When you install certificates using certbot it automatically creates cron job to renew certificates.
 You can check this cron job depending on your operating system.
-For example in Debian certbot auto-renew cronjob can be found at /etc/cron.d/certbot:
+For example, in Debian certbot auto-renew cronjob can be found at /etc/cron.d/certbot:

 nano /etc/cron.d/certbot